 Proactivity and interactivity exist at opposite ends of an axis.
 Consistency, then, might prove a more contentious inclusion in this piece.
 The combo-aligned component, consistency refers to a strategy’s ability to access the necessary parts of a deck when they’re most needed.
 It means different things to different decks, and each archetype achieves it in a unique way.
 But ensuring a deck’s consistency is often crucial to succeeding in Modern.

 Eldrazi decks used to get their dreaded consistency through redundancy by playing eight Sol lands (or more, if we count Urborg, Tomb of Yawgmoth).
 Post-Eye of Ugin ban, it gets it by cantripping with Ancient Stirrings, but also by splashing Noble Hierarch.
 Playing four mini-Dig Through Times isn’t enough to ensure an early Thought-Knot Seer.
 The addition of mana dorks makes the deck’s mana development far more consistent.

-Decks suffer greatly for lacking consistency in Modern, namely at the hands of interactive decks.
+Modern decks lacking consistency in Modern are punished by interactive decks.
 Jund is the primary offender here, although Bolt-Snap-Bolt decks also pose a threat.
 Any less-than-competent strategy can be easily dismantled by Thoughtseize effects.
 The same goes for synergy-based creature decks that don’t have much consistency.